Customize namespace-scoped resources in Azure Kubernetes Fleet Manager with resource overrides

 Resource selectors

 A ResourceOverride object can include one or more resource selectors to specify which resources to override.
-The ResourceSelector object includes the following fields:
+The ResourceSelector object includes the following fields.

 Note

-If you select a namespace in the ResourceSelector, the override will apply to all resources in the namespace.
+If you select a namespace in ResourceSelector, the override will apply to all resources in the namespace.

 • group: The API group of the resource.